johanneshagspiel/green-thumb/README.md

 # The Green Thumb

-"The Green Thumb" is a CRUD application written in Java that allows the user to keep track of their CO2 consumption.
-It was implemented in the [Client](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/client)-[server](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/Server/TestServer) model, between which the communication occurs via a REST API.
-The server is based on the [SPRING framework](https://spring.io/) and uses [Hibernate](https://hibernate.org/) to map the requests to the [MYSQL database](https://www.mysql.com/).
-The codebase for both the client and the server was thorhoughly tested using testing frameworks such as [Mockito](https://site.mockito.org/).
+"The Green Thumb" is a CRUD application written in Java that incentivizes behavior that leads to less CO2 consumption.
+It was implemented in the [Client](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/client) - [Server](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/Server/TestServer) model, of which both parts can be found in this repository.

 ## Features